Developing a programme transition strategy

 - Are there monitoring and evaluation systems, indicator frameworks, databases, manual, SOPs, guidance and templates in place and operational?

-- Systems, SOPs and guidance in place and operational for the recruitment and management of TA.
+- Systems, SOPs and guidance in place and operational for the recruitment and management of technical assistance (TA).

-- Are there systems, SOPs and guidelines for national and international procurement by the new organisation?
+- Are there systems, SOPs and guidelines for national and international procurement by the new organization?

-- What are the options for supply chain management and the preferred solution.
+- What are the options for supply chain management and the preferred choice?

-- Will the new organisation need to onward grant to implementing partners and do they have the mechanism in place to do this?
+- Will the new grant and programme management organization(s) need to make onward grants to implementing partners, as well as sub-contracting service delivery organizations.
+Will the new grant and programme management organizations have the legal mechanisms, operating procedures and supervision in place to do this?

-- Is there legal status, systems, processes and templates in place for the new organisation to contract implementing partners?
+- Are there legal status, systems, processes and templates in place for the new organization to contract implementing partners, such as government contracting civil society groups?

 - Are there processes in place to identify and select implementing partners and ensure value for money?